Vanaheimr/Styx/README.md

 - [Blueprints.NET](https://github.com/ahzf/blueprints.NET) for the handling of property graphs
 - [NUnit](http://www.nunit.org/) for unit tests

+If you are interessted in using the [PipesShell] you have to add the latest Mono.CSharp.dll or project.

 #### License and your Contribution

 Pipes.NET is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 For details see the [LICENSE](/ahzf/pipes.NET/blob/master/LICENSE) file.